ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Spring and Spring boot <!-- Johan -->

 ### Microservices <!-- Yen -->
+The workshop on microservices was lectured by Kevin Van Houtte.
+It went pretty fast paced but at the end of the workshop, we had acquired a great overview of all the important aspects regarding microservices architecture!
+The most important thing to know is that each microservice takes care of only one specific business function.

+Currently, monolith architectures are still being used a lot within companies, but as an up-to-date IT consultant it’s essentially to know about microservices and where to use it.
+It’s also our role to persuade clients to use microservices when we see fit.

+We learned about the 12-factor app methodology, which defines all the important aspects of microservices architecture: regarding codebase, dependencies, configs, backing services, etc.

+Over the course of 5 exercises, we got our hands on how to create a microservice, how to register it in a service registry (using Eureka), how to externalize our configuration (using Spring Cloud), how to create routing logic (using Zuul) and finally, how to test the implementation using the Feign HTTP client.

 ### Unit testing and mocking <!-- Dries -->
 On Thursday we got a course about testing from Maarten Casteels, who works as a consultant for Ordina at Belfius.